 - How long has it been since you quit?
 How much money have you saved?
 How many cigarettes did you manage to avoid?
 Create your own banner and track your progress at Since My Last Cigarette.

 - State Employee Health Plan/HealthQuest offers a free 12-week Tobacco Cessation program and Health Coaching for eligible faculty and staff and covered spouses.
 To register in cessation program go to HealthQuest portal, click in “Wellness Workshops” and register in “12 Week Tobacco Cessation” workshop.
-HealthQuest incentive: 6 max credits (and $60 max dollars if in Plan C).
+HealthQuest incentive: 6 max credits (and $60 max dollars if in Plan C, J, N, and Q).
 For more information or assistance, view the Tobacco Cessation flyer or call 1-888-275-1205 option 3.

 - Caremark plan will pay 100% of the allowed amount for tobacco control products listed on Preferred Drug List (list subject to period review and modification).
 For covered over the counter products, you will need to present your physician's prescription order for the OTC items to the Network pharmacy and request that the claim be run through the CVS/Caremark claim system or submit a paper claim with proper documentation of purchase and a copy of the prescription.